sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 First, you will provision your own instance of ArgoCD into your OpenShift project.

 Add the following ArgoCD resource into your project (e.g. project gitops-user1).

+> Always ensure your project is selected!
+> How to select the project?
+Select it at the top left of the OpenShift Console.

 There are many ways to do this, e.g. via the OpenShift Console or via the command line.

 Don't forget to change the `YOUR-OPENSHIFT-PROJECT` in the yaml code to match your OpenShift project.